 The Palomar in Soho: Behind the hype

-If you’re a devotee of the London food scene you’ve probably heard countless times about the Palomar.
+If you’re a devotee of the London food scene, you’ve probably heard countless times about the Palomar.
 Set in narrow Rupert Street in Soho, this lively Israeli restaurant has become the darling of critics and foodies alike, currently boasting a plethora of awards.
-Now that the hype is cooling down, it’s the perfect moment to find out whether the balance is slanted towards substance or trend.
+Now that the hype is cooling down, it’s the perfect moment to find out whether the balance is weighted towards substance or trend.

-The Palomar should be experienced right by the kitchen counter, at close contact (sometimes too close, I had a glass dropped and some sauce spilled over my phone from live blending) with the animated team of chefs.
+The Palomar should be experienced right by the kitchen counter, at close contact (sometimes too close – I had some sauce spilt over my phone when a glass was dropped during live blending) with the animated team of chefs.
 At peak times, queuing will be necessary, but that’s something most Soho restaurant regulars are used to by now.

-The menu doesn’t have a clear distinction between starters and mains, as the concept – based on Jerusalem’s eatery Machneyuda – is to order and share multiple courses of a smaller size.
+The menu doesn’t offer a clear distinction between starters and mains, as the concept – based on Jerusalem’s eatery Machneyuda – is to order and share multiple courses of a smaller size.

-After some appetising Yiddish Bruschetta, with chicken liver pâté, crispy onions and a-bit-too-strong chrain (read horseradish), we consult birthday-chef Thomas Youell to make further decisions about our meal.
+After some appetising Yiddish Bruschetta, with chicken liver pâté, crispy onions and a slightly-too-strong chrain (red horseradish), we consult birthday-chef Thomas Youell to make further decisions about our meal.

 Given the use of Middle Eastern and North African spices, we order the Salmon Tartare and Beef Tartare; the delicate tastes of raw fish and meat are very hard to safeguard and heighten, which makes for a very interesting test.
-Both dishes excel, in particular the rump steak tartare that benefits from a perfect mixture of burnt aubergine cream and crispy Jerusalem artichoke.
+Both dishes excel, in particular the rump steak tartare, which benefits from a perfect mixture of burnt aubergine cream and crispy Jerusalem artichoke.

 There’s a satisfactory selection of wines by the glass and bottle, and the staff encourages you to taste them before ordering, which is very helpful if you are not familiar with the producers.
 We opt for a glass of Syrah Har’el Judean Hills 2010 by Clos de Gat, from Israel, and a Spanish Albarino 2013 by Mar de Frades after a failed attempt with the too-sweet Riesling 2012 from French winemaker Rolly Gassman.